Jantalus/tesis/TracerPIN_modified/README.md

 ```bash
 Tracer -fname my_function -vname matrix -o my_log_file.log -- ./my_program
 ```
-This will record all the memory operations made to the region that holds the matrix (or any other variable you specify) and records on the specified file:
+This will record all the memory operations made to the region that holds the matrix (or any other variable you specify) and records to the specified file:

 - Every write that initializes the pointer array